EconomyLens.com

 Lecornu expressed his 'profound disagreement' with the wealth-tax proposal. ©AFP

-Paris (AFP) – France’s lower house on Friday rejected a wealth tax proposed by the left, which has threatened to bring down the government if a levy on the super-rich is not in the budget.
+Paris (AFP) – France’s lower house on Friday rejected a wealth tax proposed by the left, which has threatened to bring down the government if a levy on the super-rich is not included in the budget.
 France is under pressure to pass a spending bill by the end of the year to rein in its deficit and soaring debt, but efforts have been hampered by a political deadlock.

 Related

 A left-wing bloc made up of the Socialist, Communist, Green parties, and the hard-left France Unbowed had proposed a minimum two-percent tax on wealth over 100 million euros ($115 million), dubbed the “Zucman tax” after the French economist who devised it.
-But lawmakers in the National Assembly rejected the measure on Friday evening, with 228 voting against and 172 in favor.
+However, lawmakers in the National Assembly rejected the measure on Friday evening, with 228 voting against and 172 in favor.

 “Your intransigence is leading you down the wrong path,” Socialist MP Boris Vallaud told Prime Minister Sebastien Lecornu, who was present for Friday’s vote.
 “Since we have been in this chamber, there has not been the slightest compromise,” he added.
 Lecornu expressed his “profound disagreement” with the wealth-tax proposal, insisting there was no such thing as a “miracle tax.”